DataLib-ECP/ncmpi_vol/README.md

-## NCMPI_VOL - an HDF5 VOL Plugin for Accessing NetCDF Classic-based Files
+## NCMPI_VOL - an HDF5 VOL Plugin for Accessing NetCDF Classic-based Files in Parallel

 This software repository contains source codes implementing an [HDF5](https://www.hdfgroup.org) Virtual Object Layer ([VOL](https://bitbucket.hdfgroup.org/projects/HDFFV/repos/hdf5doc/browse/RFCs/HDF5/VOL/developer_guide/main.pdf)) plugin that allows applications to use HDF5 APIs to read and write NetCDF classic files in parallel.
 This plugin is built on top of [PnetCDF](https://parallel-netcdf.github.io), a parallel I/O library that provides parallel access to NetCDF files.